greensensors/SMT-Soil-Moisture-Sensor-for-Arduino/README.md

 Sensor dimensions: 						40x9x9 mm.
 Connecting cable length: 					up to 100 m.
 The sensor design is based on the dependence of the rate of dissipation of thermal energy on soil moisture (see Fig. 1).
-An example of electrical connection of the sensor and software for Arduino microcontrollers are included.
+Examples of electrical connection of the sensor and software for Arduino and ESP8266 microcontrollers are included.

 Additional information and orders: greensensorso@gmail.com